cloudcreate-dk/essentials/README.md

 ```

 ## Immutable Jackson
-This library focuses purely on providing https://github.com/FasterXML/jackson deserialization support for immutable classes or other classes that don't have a suitable creator
+This library focuses purely on providing [Jackson (FasterXML)](https://github.com/FasterXML/jackson) deserialization support for immutable classes or other classes that don't have a suitable creator
 (constructor, or no-arg static factory method, etc.).
 This is very useful for when you're using `Record`'s (in Java 14+) or other types supporting immutable objects, as it allows Jackson to create an object instance without requiring
 a matching constructing.